Last updated on November 4th, 2022 at 08:51 am.

 - Choose the right teaware: Your teapot is the center of the operation.
 When brewing your tea, make sure that you are using a teapot with a pouring spout.

 - Clean the teapot very well: To get a great taste of tea, your teapot must be very clean.
 Wash the teapot with hot water and a small amount of soap.
 Don’t use an abrasive sponge on your teapot.
 After the teapot is dry, rinse it with boiling water.
 If you buy tea in tea bags, don’t throw the bags away after you are done with them.
 Most tea bags will let you smell and even enjoy a little bit of tea.

 - Put tea in the teapot when water is fully boiled.
 If tea has been brewed in your pot, pour out the boiling water.
 This is done to prevent scalding the teapot.
 Boil water for about 1 minute or more to make sure it’s boiling.

-There are many tea recipe available in the modern world.
+There are many tea recipes available in the modern world.
 North Americans and Europeans prefer to mix different herbals into their tea, which can be a nice variation.

-A cup of tea in traditional Chinese way is something special in the house hold even today in China.
-So, choose your tea for the healthy life and remain healthy.
+A cup of tea in the traditional Chinese way is something special in the household even today in China.
+So, choose your tea for a healthy life and remain healthy.